getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/gitlab.md

 sidebar_order: 6
 ---

-Sentry’s updated GitLab integration helps you find and fix bugs faster by using data from your GitLab commits.
+Sentry’s GitLab integration helps you find and fix bugs faster by using data from your GitLab commits.
 Additionally, you can streamline your triaging process by creating a GitLab issue directly from Sentry.

 ## Configure GitLab